-In the context of experimental economics, List, Sadoff, and Wagner (2011) suggest several simple rules of thumb that researchers can apply to improve the efficiency of their experimental designs.
-They discuss the issue of experimental costs and estimation efficiency but did not consider the problem of selecting covariates.
+In the context of experimental economics, List et al. (2011) suggest several simple rules of thumb that researchers can apply to improve the efficiency of their experimental designs.
+They discuss the issue of experimental costs and estimation efficiency but do not consider the problem of selecting covariates.

-Hahn, Hirano, and Karlan (2011) consider the design of a two-stage experiment for estimating an average treatment effect, and proposed to select the propensity score that minimizes the asymptotic variance bound for estimating the average treatment effect.
+Hahn et al. (2011) consider the design of a two-stage experiment for estimating an average treatment effect, and propose to select the propensity score that minimizes the asymptotic variance bound for estimating the average treatment effect.
 Their recommendation is to assign individuals randomly between the treatment and control groups in the second stage, according to the optimized propensity score.
 They use the covariate information collected in the first stage to compute the optimized propensity score.